tagtogorg/tagtog-doc/on-premises-sysadmin.md

 ### License model: floating seats

 In OnPremises, your tagtog license allows you a maximum number of **active** users (seats).
-On top, you can have in your system more created users (which will necessarily be **inactive**).
-For example, let's say you have a tagtog license for 25 annotators.
+On top, in the [tagtog ENTERPRISE plan](https://www.tagtog.net/-plans#ONPREMISES), you can have in your system more users created (which will necessarily be **inactive**).
+For example, let's say you have a tagtog ENTERPRISE license for 25 annotators.
 In this case, you could have more users registered than 25, but only 25 of them can be **active**.
 The rest of the users must be **inactive**.

 <div class="img-with-caption">
   <img src="/assets/img/sysadmin/users-summary-info.png" width="40%" alt="Screenshot: panel informing about users in the system & limit of active users" />